Fidelity National Information Services, Inc. research snapshot

 Business qualityFIS sells banking, payments, issuer processing, and capital markets technology that runs core workflows for financial institutions and enterprises.Medium-high

-MoatThe moat comes from switching costs, regulated workflows, scale, uptime requirements, data, integrations, and long client relationships, but the moat is not immune to modern cloud-native competitors.Medium
+MoatThe moat comes from switching costs, regulated workflows, scale, uptime requirements, data, integrations, and long client relationships, but cloud-native competitors and bank vendor consolidation limit pricing power.Medium

-ManagementCEO Stephanie Ferris and CFO James Kehoe are focused on portfolio simplification, the Total Issuing Solutions integration, free cash flow, leverage reduction, and recurring revenue growth.Medium
+ManagementCEO Stephanie Ferris and CFO James Kehoe are focused on the Total Issuing Solutions integration, pro forma revenue growth, free cash flow, leverage reduction toward a 2.8x gross leverage target, and capital allocation discipline.Medium

 Financial trendFY2025 revenue rose 5% to $10.677 billion, GAAP net earnings were $382 million, and Q1 2026 revenue rose 30% to $3.295 billion after Total Issuing Solutions contributed to Banking Solutions.High